opensearch-project/documentation-website/_monitoring-your-cluster/job-scheduler/index.md

 ## Job Scheduler cluster settings

 The Job Scheduler plugin supports the following cluster settings.
 All settings are dynamic.
+To learn more about static and dynamic settings, see [Configuring OpenSearch]({{site.url}}{{site.baseurl}}/install-and-configure/configuring-opensearch/index/).

 | Setting | Data type | Description |
 :--- | :--- | :---